 On the case of the acknowledgement receipt, I was never handed one by the staff who informed me on the lapse and to whom I made most of my payments.
 One time she ran out of temporary receipts, she took me to the Kaiser office so I can make my payment and receive a temporary sales receipt.

 I had the hunch the IMG agent have not remitted the payments that lack the receipt.

 And I was disappointed with Kaiser for not helping me.
-They ignored my emails, and the Kaiser rep did not respond to my later text messages.
+They ignored my emails, and the Kaiser rep did not respond to my follow-up text messages.
 No developments from him.
 Nothing heard from the IMG agent when I pressed her more on the matter.